AmauryD/todolist-bussiness/README.md

 Représente un type et encapsule la logique de validation d'un type.

+> The bad practice of using primitive types to represent an object in a domain is so common that has even a name: primitive obsession.

+Ils ont 3 caractéristiques principales:

+- `immutability`
+- `value equality`
+- `self validation`

 #### Domain Services

 Ces services peuvent être également des use-case dans la Clean Archi.